hmrc/totp-generator/README.md

 # Instructions

 This tool generates a 8-digits TOTP code (Timed Based One-time Password) from a shared secret key.
-Thd implementation uses a HMAC (Hash-based Message Authentication Code) SHA-512 encryption algorithm.
+The implementation uses a HMAC (Hash-based Message Authentication Code) SHA-512 encryption algorithm.
 This tool is built for testing purposes only, it is not intended to be part of a production stack.

 ### Packaging